 It's extremely important to find the right running shoes for your body; otherwise you'll be prone to running injuries that will derail even your best intentions.

-Don't pick based on style or colour; go to a reputable running shoe store to get a professional gait analysis and recommendations; keep these expert tips on how to buy the right running shoe in mind as well.
+Don't pick based on style or color; go to a reputable running shoe store to get a professional gait analysis and recommendations; keep these expert tips on how to buy the right running shoe in mind as well.

 In general, your running shoes should feel comfortable from day one.
-And while running shoes may not be cheap, they'll last a while.
+And while running shoes may not be cheap, they'll last awhile.

 2. Be prepared